logicly-au/pmhc-mds-spec/doc/validation-rules.rst

 SIDAS
 ~~~~~

-  1. Refer to :ref:`key-current-validations` for Measure Key validations
+  #.
+Refer to :ref:`key-current-validations` for Measure Key validations
-  2. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
+  #. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
      MDS.
+  #.
+The program type of the Episode record that is linked via the Collection Occasion record must be '9: Universal Aftercare'
-  3. When item 1 has the value “0 - Never” all other items must be set to “98 - Not Required”
+  #.
+When item 1 has the value '0 - Never' all other items must be set to '98 - Not Required'

 .. _ua-plan-current-validations:

 UA Plan
 ~~~~~~~~

-  1. Refer to :ref:`key-current-validations` for Measure Key validations
+  #.
+Refer to :ref:`key-current-validations` for Measure Key validations
-  2. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC MDS.
+  #. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
+     MDS.
+  #.
+The program type of the Episode record that is linked via the Collection Occasion record must be '9: Universal Aftercare'

 .. _ua-needs-identification-current-validations:

 UA Needs Identification
 ~~~~~~~~~~~~~~~~~~~~~~~

-  1. Refer to :ref:`key-current-validations` for Measure Key validations
+  #.
+Refer to :ref:`key-current-validations` for Measure Key validations
-  2. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
+  #. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
      MDS.
+  #.
+The program type of the Episode record that is linked via the Collection Occasion record must be '9: Universal Aftercare'

  .. _future-validations: